Bookkeeping and Payroll Program

 The Private Training Institutions Regulatory Unit (PTIRU) considers the following standardized English language test/assessment scores to be at a level equivalent to IELTS 5.5 (academic).

-Institutions are not permitted to use language tests/assessments that they developed (in-house language assessments) as part of an LPR.
+Institutions are not permitted to use language tests/assessments that they developed (in-house).

 Name of English language assessment/test Minimum score(s)/level(s)*